rng-guy/NFSMWBartender/README.txt

 ── ■ │ NFSMW Bartender (v1.2.00) │ ■ ──────────────────────────────────────────────────────────────

 This .asi mod adds new customisation options to pursuits.
 These options come in two sets:
- • the "Basic" set allows you to change otherwise hard-coded values of the game, and
+ • the "Basic" set lets you change many otherwise hard-coded values of the game, and
- • the "Advanced" set allows you to specify custom spawn tables for cops without limits.
+ • the "Advanced" set lets you change cop-spawning behaviour and spawn tables without limits.

 For more details on which features (and .ini files) each set includes, see the following sections.
 There are also separate sections for INSTALLATION instructions and the LIMITATIONS of this mod.